Chinmayamission/CFF/docs/formOptions/admin-fields.md

 ```

 An admin can then view / edit a particular response from the response list, and they will see the "comments" field.

+!!! warning
+    Admin fields are only hidden to the user on the frontend.
+However, there is currently no backend check that prevents regular users from modifying this field.
+Thus, don't store any sensitive information in these fields, as this is a security flaw that allows any users to change this field with a specially crafted user request.
+It is always possible for non-admins to modify these fields.